waraps/waraps/README.md

 👨‍💻 I consider myself as a professional who likes to learn about new technology and improve his skills every day.
 I always aim to use best practices with an emphasis on creating beautiful interfaces that are easy to use.

-🙇 Outside the world of tech too, I like to stay fit and healthy.
+🙇 Outside the world of tech, I like to stay fit and healthy.
 I love travelling.
 I also like to share with my friends and enjoy a good day with them.

 ## 🛠️ Skills